John Faunce Leavitt: Fate of the Schooner John F. Leavitt

 The building and the eventual sinking of the John F. Leavitt was the subject of a film dubbed Coaster, some six years in the making.
 Critics gave the film glowing reviews, and it won the Best Adventure Film Feature at the American Film Festival.
 "A thrilling story", said The Boston Phoenix.
 "Endowed with the beauty of an heroic epic", raved The Washington Post.
 The schooner, carrying a cargo to Haiti on her maiden voyage, foundered in a gale off Delaware, an event captured on film.

 Many in the schooner community, however, felt that throughout the sinking Ackerman was more concerned with saving face than saving his vessel.
 This view lead to a persistent joke at the time: (told with a Maine accent) "Called that boat the John F. Leave-It... and that's just what they did!."

 The 83-ton schooner with 6,441 feet of sail, built by enthusiast Ned Ackerman and carrying a cargo of lumber, was seen to founder in heavy seas.
-Adding to the drama was the fact that the John F. Leavitt was the first sailing cargo ship built for more than 40 years in the United States and went to her grave on her maiden voyage.
+Adding to the drama was that the John F. Leavitt was the first sailing cargo ship built for more than 40 years in the United States and went to her grave on her maiden voyage.

 The ship was financed by a single enthusiast owner who was eager to demonstrate that wind power still had a place in the modern world.
 The topsail schooner was built to demonstrate that a modern wooden schooner under sail could carry cargo and compete with the engine-driven ships of the twentieth century.